Specialisms

 Employment Profile

 Since qualifying as an Occupational Therapist in 1990, Deborah has worked across a number of settings within the NHS, Social Services, and in the private industry, both with children and adults.
-From October 2001 until July 2015, Deborah worked for the Children’s Services Directorate of a Local Authority as a Senior Practitioner Occupational Therapist within Children’s Services, supporting a number of families.
+From October 2001 until July 2015, Deborah worked for the Children’s Services Directorate of a Local Authority as a Senior Practitioner Occupational Therapist, supporting a number of families.
 Deborah’s work included assessing for provision of equipment, working with architects and environmental health professionals to carry out property adaptations via a Disabled Facilities Grant, reviews under Child in Need and Child Protection criteria, and working collaboratively with health and education professionals.

 Deborah is a qualified Transformational Life Coach, which is an essential skill in goal-setting for both clients, and parents and carers.
 This can assist parents in setting new goals in the light of changes at home caused by disability or by the implementation of a professional care package.

 Deborah is able to offer several standardised and non-standardised assessments (Movement ABC, Beery’s Visual Motor Integration, Sensory Processing Measure, Ayres Clinical Observations, Sensory Integration and Praxis Test).
 She works in client’s homes, respite units, mainstream and special schools and nurseries.
 Deborah uses a blend of sensory-integration based therapeutic interventions and relaxation techniques when carrying out treatment, and regularly provides home and school programmes to be carried out between appointments.
-She also provides training to parents and carers on how to manage autism-linked behaviours.
+She provides training to parents and carers on how to manage autism-linked behaviours.
 Deborah is also a qualified trainer for manual handling.

 Deborah has worked as an independent Expert Witness since 2007, having attended Court, numerous case conferences and meetings of experts.
 She has worked on many complex cases, including those which have required 24-hour nursing care, rehousing, equipment, and large care packages.